Nana-Safo-Duker/Bioinformatics_PrecisionMedicine-Portfolio/README.md

 # AI/ML Bioinformatics & Precision Medicine

 Multi-project laboratory of clinical-grade genomics analytics created by Nana Safo-Duker.
-Each folder is a self-contained workflow that combines statistical genetics, explainable ML, and deep learning to solve a different precision-medicine task—from mutation pathogenicity classification to transcription-factor binding prediction.
+Each folder is a self-contained workflow that combines statistical genetics, explainable ML, and deep learning to solve a different precision-medicine task from mutation pathogenicity classification to transcription-factor binding prediction.
 This README provides the cross-project narrative that was missing in `Screenshot_10` by documenting structure, shared tooling, and deliverables.

 ---